Birthday celebrations the icing on cake upon return home to Johor

-SINGAPORE - Assistant manager Patsy Chua, 43, will be celebrating three birthdays with her family in Muar, Johor, in December.
+Assistant manager Patsy Chua, 43, will be celebrating three birthdays with her family in Muar, Johor, this month.

 This is the first time she will be reunited with her four siblings and parents since the Covid-19 movement control order kicked in on March 18 last year.